gmicros/unity_arduino_serial_comms_sample/README.md

 Following the naming convention used will help maintain consistency.
 So that a 0 unity maps to a 0 in arduino which output on the pin defined by VIBROTACTOR\_0.

+## Sample Applications

+As part of the project are apps provided to demonstrate how the library is used.

+The UnitySampleApp is a simple 2D Unity game with widgets that trigger a message to be send to Arduino.

+Under Src/Arduino/VibrotactorActutor, VibrotactorActuator.ino is a simple sketch that receives messages over the serial port and parse the values to generate the desired waveform.
+This sketch can be used as is or as a good starting point for a project that actuate vibrotactors.

 ## Message Structure